 - Do you have savings to fall back on if needed?

-- On a positive, there are some start-up expenses which are tax-deductible, but don’t forget that you still have to be able to make the purchases and investments now.
+- On a positive, there are some start-up expenses which are tax-deductible.
+But, don’t forget that you still have to be able to make the purchases and investments now.

-Are you ready to be a WAHM?
+Are you ready to become an Entrepeneur?

 - Do you have the time?